Wissance/stringFormatter/README.md

 1. Text formatting with template using traditional for C#, Python programmers style - {0}, {name} that faster then fmt does:
 ![String Fomatter: a convenient string formatting tool](/img/benchmark2.png)

+benchmark could be runned:
+* to see Format result - `go test -bench=Format -benchmem -cpu 1`
+* to see fmt result - `go test -bench=Fmt -benchmem -cpu 1`

 2. Soon will be added new useful features

 ## Description